When People Aren't Interested In Talking About Your Hobbies

 - Bantering and joking about nothing in particular

-This point may reassure you if you've been feeling unsure about making conversation because you think, "If I can't talk about my hobbies there are going to be a lot of awkward silence".
+This point may reassure you if you've been feeling unsure about making conversation because you think, "If I can't talk about my hobbies there are going to be a lot of awkward silences."
 It may also make you feel better if you're worried that you won't be able to make friends without being able to bring up every last one of your interests.

-Your thinking could also be: "Duh, I know I can talk about other things, but I'd like to be able to discuss my hobbies at least a little.
+Your thinking could also be, "Duh, I know I can talk about other things, but I'd like to be able to discuss my hobbies at least a little.
 It's unsatisfying to never be able to bring them up."
-It's rarer, but your thought process also might be: "To be honest, I don't see much point in talking to people unless it's about my hobbies.
+It's rarer, but your thought process also might be, "To be honest, I don't see much point in talking to people unless it's about my hobbies.
 They're really all I care about.
 I have no motivation to start a conversation with someone just to hear about what TV shows they've been watching lately."
 That's a limiting mindset, but maybe you're fine with feeling that way.
 Or maybe you'd like to try to become more interested in others.

 Try to find people in your real life who are into your hobbies